ggkevinxing/slack-gitlab/README.md

-# slack-gitlab
+# GitLab Alerts for Slack

-a node.js app that uses slack bot integrations to notify users when changes have been made to projects they have access to on gitlab.rim.net
+a node.js app that uses slack bot integrations to notify users when changes have been made to projects they have access to on gitlab

 `npm install`